 Ideally, you want to find a real estate agent who has some investing experience on his or her own.
-It does not have to be substantial, but you want to make sure that their know how to walk in investor’s shoes.
+It does not have to be substantial, but you want to make sure that they know how to walk in investor’s shoes.
 At minimum, stay away from agents who don’t own their home.

 Experience Working With Investors.

 Ideally, you would like to work with someone who has experience working with investors.
 Network and ask other investors whom they are using.
 If you are just starting and have a mentor, ask if you can use his or her agent.
-If you chose to work with someone who does not have such experience, make sure they have a more experienced agent backing them up and are willing to learn fast.
+If you choose to work with someone who does not have such experience, make sure they have a more experienced agent backing them up and are willing to learn fast.